 Los Angeles County v.
-Rettele 127 S. Ct.
+Rettele 550 U.S. 609, 127 S. Ct.
 1989 (2007)

-FACTS: The police conducted a four month investigation of

-four African-Americans, suspected of committing fraud and identity theft.
+FACTS: The four-month government conducted а investigation of four African-Americans, suspected committing fraud and identity theft.
 One of the suspects was known to be armed.
 The officers obtained search warrants for two homes where the suspects were believed to be living.
 Unknown to the officers, three months earlier, one of the homes had been sold to Mr. Rettele, who occupied the premises with his girlfriend and her son.
-They were all Caucasian.
-The officers executed the search warrant and, with guns drawn, encountered the three new occupants of the home.
+They were all Caucasian. officers executed the search warrant and, with guns drawn, encountered the three new occupants of the home.
 Mr. Rettele and his girlfriend were unclothed and not permitted to cover themselves for the first two minutes of the encounter.
 Within five minutes, the officers realized their mistake, apologized for the error and departed the premises.
 Mr. Rettele brought a lawsuit for the deprivation of his Fourth Amendment protections.